cwingard/cgsn-parsers/README.md

    * nose
    * numpy
-   * pytz'
+   * munch >= 2.1.0
-   * (need to determine the remainder)
+   * pytz

 # Contributing

 Users are encouraged to contribute to this code.
 The hope is this repository can provide the science community with a means of accessing and working with the raw OOI mooring data.
-To contribute, please fork the main [repo](https://bitbucket.org/ooicgsn/cgsn-parsers) to your BitBucket account, create a branch, do your work, and then (when satisfied) submit a pull request to have your work integrated back into the main project repo.
+To contribute, please fork the main [repo](https://bitbucket.org/ooicgsn/cgsn-parsers) to your own BitBucket account, create a branch, do your work, and then (when satisfied) submit a pull request to have your work integrated back into the main project repo.

 An example work flow would be: